danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

 ```
 {% endraw %}

-The aren't many options for exceptions in Azure Pipelines, but by providing a message, followed by `: error`, an exception will be thrown at compile time, which will output you message on screen.
+There aren't many options for exceptions in Azure Pipelines, but by providing a message, followed by `: error`, an exception will be thrown at compile time, which will output your message on screen.

+### Enforcing standards with extension templates

-Lastly what if you wanted to enforce this through out the pipeline and ensure it can't be circumvented?
+Lastly what if we wanted to enforce this through out the pipeline and ensure it can't be circumvented?
 We do this by changing how we use the template in the pipeline and use the `extends` syntax.

 {% raw %}
 ```yml